We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 The area surrounding Willaston is crisscrossed with public footpaths.
 If you’re using AllTrails or OS Maps, you can head towards nearby villages like Thornton Hough or Burton.
 These make great additions if you’re up for a longer half-day hike.

-A longer loop can turn your 1.5-hour stroll into a 2.5–3-hour adventure.
+A longer loop can turn your 1.5-hour stroll into a 2.5 to 3-hour adventure.

 We were surprised at how much we enjoyed this route.
 It was a lovely way to spend time outdoors and enjoy the area we live in.
+There’s a lot to learn along the way, making it ideal for families as well.